Configure wrangler.toml

 # @default {}

-# The command used to build your Worker.
-On Linux and macOS, the command is executed in the `sh` shell and the `cmd` shell for Windows.
+[build] # The command used to build your Worker.
+On Linux and macOS, the command is executed in the `sh` shell and the `cmd` shell for Windows. # The `&&` and `||` shell operators may be used. command = "npm run build" # The directory in which the command is executed. cwd = "build_cwd" # The directory to watch for changes while using `wrangler dev`, defaults to the current working directory watch_dir = "build_watch_dir"

 # An ordered list of rules that define which modules to import,